Azure/autorest.typescript/packages/rlc-common/CONTRIBUTING.md

 # Contributing

-we have a [interfaces.ts](./src/interfaces.ts) to define the RLCModel And RLCOptions that is export for both Autorest RLC generator and Cadl emitters.
+we have a [interfaces.ts](./src/interfaces.ts) to define the RLCModel And RLCOptions that is export for both Autorest RLC generator and TypeSpec emitters.

 The generated Typescript/Javascript Rest Level Client has the following structure: